UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_01.md

 In the terminal, you can use `git log --oneline` to check the history of your project, and see which commits correspond to the names `origin/HEAD`, `origin/main` and `main`.
 You can also see that the currently active branch is shown in cyan at the end of the terminal prompt.

+* `main` is your default local branch.
+* `HEAD` is pointing where you currently are (in this case, on the `main` branch)
+* `origin` is a nickname for your remote repo on GitHub (instead of showing the full URL), so `origin/main` is the `main` branch of the version of the repo you pushed to GitHub.com.

+You don't need to care about `origin/HEAD`, it just point to the default remote branch, which will always be `main` unless you mess around with the settings on the GitHub webpage.

 In JupyterLab you can see this information as labels under the tab **Changes** in the sidebar.